LuYF-Lemon-love/pybind11-OpenKE/README.rst

 * For testing, datasets contain additional two files (totally five files):

   - test2id.txt: testing file, the first line is the number of triples for testing.
-Then the following lines are all in the format **(e1, e2, rel)** .
+  - Then the following lines are all in the format **(e1, e2, rel)** .

   - valid2id.txt: validating file, the first line is the number of triples for validating.
-Then the following lines are all in the format **(e1, e2, rel)** .
+  - Then the following lines are all in the format **(e1, e2, rel)** .

   - type_constrain.txt: type constraining file, the first line is the number of relations.
-Then the following lines are type constraints for each relation.
-For example, the relation with id 1200 has 4 types of head entities, which are 3123, 1034, 58 and 5733.
-The relation with id 1200 has 4 types of tail entities, which are 12123, 4388, 11087 and 11088.
-You can get this file through **n-n.py** in folder benchmarks/FB15K.
+  - Then the following lines are type constraints for each relation.
+  - For example, the relation with id 1200 has 4 types of head entities, which are 3123, 1034, 58 and 5733.

-Reference
+  - The relation with id 1200 has 4 types of tail entities, which are 12123, 4388, 11087 and 11088.
+  - You can get this file through **n-n.py** in folder benchmarks/FB15K.

+参考
 ---------

 #. `OpenKE-PyTorch <https://github.com/thunlp/OpenKE/tree/OpenKE-PyTorch>`__.